 —– * * * —–

-Ariadne departed from Kaede after they returned to the encampement, which left the Samaran girl to her own thoughts.
-She had been so preoccupied that she entirely missed the first call someone made in her name.
+Ariadne had departed from Kaede after they returned to the encampment, which left the Samaran girl to her own thoughts.
+She had been so preoccupied that she entirely missed the first call someone made of her name.

 It finally registered and Kaede turned back around.
 The source was easy to identify.
 A cloaked and hooded young girl ran up the dirt path as she waved one hand in good cheer.
 She was followed by two Lotharin armigers, whose alertness marked them as not just entourage but bodyguards.